dh-stanford/digitalhumanities.stanford.edu/src/dlcl-ats-roundup-summer-2024.md

 ![Quinn's wrists with the original multi-ocular O manuscript character and the Unicode character](../post-images/quinn_unicode_tattoo.jpg)

-We haven't yet had the debrief meeting after the first year of the **Browsertrix Cloud pilot** but I'mo hopeful we'll be able to continue subscribing to the tool as sa resource particularly for archiving complex digital humanities sites before they begin to decay.
+We haven't yet had the debrief meeting after the first year of the **Browsertrix Cloud pilot** but I'mo hopeful we'll be able to continue subscribing to the tool as a resource particularly for archiving complex digital humanities sites before they begin to decay.

 There's been ongoing interest in **Transkribus** throughout the summer, both for library-internal things (e.g. better accessibility for special collections materials) and for faculty projects (e.g. Alice Staveley's work on Virginia Woolf and Hogarth Press.)
 There's no shortage of AI-powered handwritten text recognition tools available now, but I really appreciate what Transkribus is doing to create a very low-barrier-to-entry, accessible tool for even non-technical scholars to do this work on their own, using models trained on data you can feel good about.
 I think Transkribus, and HTR workflows in general, have a lot of potential as a pragmatic use of AI in libraries, actually driven by user needs.